manimino/ducks/README.md

 from filterbox import FilterBox fb = FilterBox(                              # Make a FilterBox
     [{'color': 'green', 'type': 'apple'},
-    {'color': 'green', 'type': 'frog'}]      # Containing any type of objects on=['color', 'type'])                    # Define attributes to find by fb.find({'color': 'green', 'type': 'frog'})  # Find by attribute match
+    {'color': 'green', 'type': 'frog'}],     # Containing any type of objects on=['color', 'type'])                    # Define attributes to find by fb.find({'color': 'green', 'type': 'frog'})  # Find by attribute match
 ```